 What happens with the collected plastic waste?

-The plastic that is collected in Haiti is sorted and can subsequently be reintroduced into the recycling value chain as Social Plastic®.
+The plastic that is collected at the collection centers is sorted and can subsequently be reintroduced into the recycling value chain as Social Plastic®.
 Social Plastic® has been verified by Plastic Bank to indicate that the collectors received an above-market price for the plastic waste.
 This can enable single mothers, for example, to support their families and pay for their children to attend school.
 Social Plastic® can be used in products or packaging, contributing to a closed loop material cycle.

 How does Henkel use this Social Plastic?

 Henkel has processed more than 760 metric tons of Social Plastic® since the partnership began in 2017 and successfully incorporated it into some of its product packaging.
 In October 2018, the first Henkel packaging that contains Social Plastic® was made available.
-Since then, Henkel launched a range of cosmetic products, laundry detergents and household cleaners with packaging comprising up to 50 percent Social Plastic® since mid-2020.
+Since then, Henkel launched a range of cosmetic products, laundry detergents and household cleaners with packaging comprising up to 98 percent Social Plastic®.

-PET bottle bodies for the Pro Nature detergents from the Biff, Pril and Sidolin brands, as well as the bottle bodies for the fabric softener Vernel Fresh Control, which are made of 100 percent recycled plastic, 50 percent of which is Social Plastic®.
+PET bottle bodies for the Pro Nature detergents from the Biff, Pril and Sidolin brands, as well as the bottle bodies for the fabric softener Vernel Fresh Control are made of 100 percent recycled plastic, 50 percent of which is Social Plastic®.

 Haiti was just the beginning.
 In 2019, Henkel took the next step in its partnership with Plastic Bank and extended the collaboration for another five years.
 Henkel supports ongoing projects in Haiti, the Philippines and Indonesia.
-Additionally, the company will make a significant contribution to establishing new recycling infrastructure in Egypt.
-Working together, Henkel and Plastic Bank aim to reach a collection capacity of 5,000 tons of plastic waste in 2023.
+Additionally, the company began to establish a new recycling infrastructure in Egypt in March 2021.
+Working together, Henkel and Plastic Bank aim to reach a yearly collection capacity of 5,000 tons of plastic waste in 2023.
 In Egypt alone, Henkel and Plastic Bank aim to create 1,000 jobs over a two-year period which will directly impact over 4,000 Egyptian citizens through the establishment of a long-term recycling infrastructure.

-Since the partnership began, Plastic Bank has opened additional branches in Haiti.
+Since the partnership began, Henkel and Plastic Bank have opened branches in Haiti and Egypt.
 In addition, Henkel helped Plastic Bank set up a supply chain that ensures that the collected plastic waste can be processed and recycled, so that it can ultimately be reintegrated into the value chain.
 We are planning to launch further product packaging with Social Plastic® and to integrate this material into the packaging of more of our core brands.

 Through the partnership with Plastic Bank, we are empowering a regenerative society.